ganeshss0/ml-assignments/README.md

-# ml-assignments
+# Machine Learning Assignments
-This repository contains all all the Machine Learning Assingment from iNeuron.
+This repository contains all the Machine Learning Assignments from iNeuron.